What is ORIF?

-Benefits of having surgery for Open Reduction and Internal Fixation include restoration of normal function, decreasing pain and aiding with complete healing.
-The surgery also aids with preventing further injury.
+The benefits of having surgery for Open Reduction and Internal Fixation include the restoration of normal function, decreasing pain, and aiding with complete healing.
+The surgery also aids in preventing further injury.

 How to care for Myself at Home

-In order to help your recovery at home go better, use your pain medication as directed by your Surgeon following your Open Reduction Internal Fixation.
+To help your recovery at home, use your pain medication as directed by your surgeon following your Open Reduction Internal Fixation.
 Call your doctor if your pain is not controlled with the medication.
 Elevating the affected limb is beneficial to reduce swelling.
 Keep the incision clean and covered.
-Your Doctor will tell you when it is alright to shower and bathe.
+Your doctor will tell you when it is okay to shower and bathe.

 When should I call my Doctor?

 Call your doctor if you have a fever over 101.5 degrees Fahrenheit.
 If you develop skin irritation or sores around the cast or note color changes in the fingers or toes (blue color), notify your Doctor.
-You should also call your Doctor if your pain is not controlled by medication.
+You should call your doctor if your pain is not controlled by medication.
 You should call 911 or go to the Emergency Room (ER) if you experience active bleeding where the blood is bright red, shortness of breath or difficulty breathing, chest pain, or a fast heartbeat that comes on suddenly.